netxms/netxms-doc/admin/installation.rst

      systemctl enable netxms-server.service

 #.
-If database engine is running on the same system, add ordering dependency for
+If the database engine is running on the same system, add ordering dependency for
    database into netxmsd systemd unit override file.
 This will ensure database shutdown only after netxmsd process completion on system shutdown/restart.
-To add the dependency e.g. for Postgres database, run:
+To add the dependency e.g. for the PostgreSQL database, run:

    .. code-block:: sh

      systemctl edit netxmsd

    and add the following lines:

    .. code-block:: sh